-“Artificial Intelligence offers a lot of advantages to cyber security.
+“Artificial Intelligence offers a lot of advantages to cybersecurity.
 However, the technology is still far from being mature with the term artificial intelligence being abused by many in the industry.
 We need to be wary of vendors promising their solution uses Artificial Intelligence when all they offer are simply automated scripts to process large amounts of data.
 To be truly intelligent systems need to process and make decisions based on the data and the situational circumstances at that particular time.
-For the foreseeable future I don’t see AI replacing humans in the security process but rather taking over some of the more mundane tasks to enable humans focus on the more important aspects of security”
+For the foreseeable future, I don’t see AI replacing humans in the security process but rather taking over some of the more mundane tasks to enable humans to focus on the more important aspects of security”

 “Companies are embracing artificial intelligence and machine learning to meet their digital security requirements in response to a (some say “perceived”) lack of skilled human personnel.
 Assuming this trend continues, I’ll be curious to see what security looks like in the next 5-10 years.
 What functions will human IT security analysts perform in the future?”

 AI could prove to be a financial imbalance.

 Says Trip Elix Speaker/Author, Personal Security Expert.
 Security Consultant at http://tripelix.com

 “The coming of AI to the human form will prove to be financially devastating for humans until such time as the state puts in limits.
 Imagine bartering with yourself for goods that you are attractive but are outside of what you can afford.
 AI will favor who controls the computer with (which) will counter the logic of need.”